sarahciston/codingcare/posts/guide.md

 Everyone has a perspective, and no one knows everything.
 We may know about the same things, the same programming languages or tools or subjects — and yet understand them completely differently.
 Everyone brings lots of unique expertise to any given situation.
 No matter how much we already know, we can still learn a lot by listening to each other's approach.

 A *fantastic* example of this is cypress evelyn masso's 'code recipe' "How to contribute to open source software by sharing uncertainty."
-The exercise helps you think through your own experience working with a piece of software and sharing its sticking points with the developers [@shihHowContributeOpen].
+The exercise helps you think through your own experience working with a piece of software and sharing its sticking points with the developers [@massoHowContributeOpen].
 She says:

 >"As someone who helps maintain p5.js, I learn from newcomers often!
 Newcomers are experts on how easy it is to learn a tool and often have other unique and valuable perspectives to share."
 ><footer>–[cypress evelyn masso](https://www.outofambit.com/)</footer>